HossamZaki1/dineout/README.md

 # Remedy Bot - Multi-Agent Action Analysis System

-# DineOut AI 🍽️🤖
+# DineQuest AI 🍽️🤖

 **Your personal AI-powered assistant for discovering the perfect restaurant.**

-DineOut AI is a full-stack application that leverages a sophisticated multi-agent AI system to provide real-time restaurant recommendations.
+DineQuest AI is a full-stack application that leverages a sophisticated multi-agent AI system to provide real-time restaurant recommendations.
 It features a voice-driven conversational interface built with Flutter and a powerful backend powered by Python, FastAPI, and Google's Gemini & Maps APIs.

 ---